 I kept watching.
 I watched him trudge through Thailand, meander through Myanmar, parade around Paris.
-Somewhere around his visit to Vietnam, I started to get turned off.
+Somewhere around his visit to Vietnam, my fascination began to wane.

-He just became Too Much.
+He just seemed… Too Much.
 Too much excess, too much cursing, too much, period.

 What I had liked so much at first was the premise on which his show No Reservations was based, his tag line and subsequent description of his show.